dynamicslab/pysindy/README.rst

       @article{kaptanoglu2021pysindy,
-      title={PySINDy: A comprehensive Python package for robust sparse system identification}, author={Alan A. Kaptanoglu and Brian M. de Silva and Urban Fasel and Kadierdan Kaheman and Jared L. Callaham and Charles B. Delahunt and Zachary G. Nicolaou and Kathleen Champion and Jean-Christophe Loiseau and J. Nathan Kutz and Steven L. Brunton}, year={2021},
+      title={PySINDy: A comprehensive Python package for robust sparse system identification}, author={Alan A. Kaptanoglu and Brian M. de Silva and Urban Fasel and Kadierdan Kaheman and Andy J. Goldschmidt and Jared L. Callaham and Charles B. Delahunt and Zachary G. Nicolaou and Kathleen Champion and Jean-Christophe Loiseau and J. Nathan Kutz and Steven L. Brunton}, year={2021},
 	  Journal = {arXiv preprint arXiv:2111.08481},
       }